 - April 11, 2014

 There are currently no WPAs being supplemented with ground water as spring migration is nearly complete.Pumping the wetlands

 Prescribed burning is used to remove old vegetative growth, release nutrients back to the soil, decrease woody and other invasive and undesirable plant species, increase warm season grasses and forbs, and reduce the amount of organic matter (litter) on the soil surface.

-Page Photo Credits All photos courtesy of USFWS unless otherwise noted., © Doug Steinke - Main Banner - Pintails and Mallards (Used with permission.)
+Page Photo Credits All photos courtesy of USFWS unless otherwise noted., Doug Steinke - Banner Photo - Redhead (Used with Permission)